GBC-AI/solana/docs/src/wallet-guide/hardware-wallets/ledger.md

 ```

 Below is a full example.
 First, an address is viewed at a certain keypair URL.
-Second, the balance of tht address is checked.
+Second, the balance of that address is checked.
 Lastly, a transfer transaction
 is entered to send `1` SOL to the recipient address `7cvkjYAkUYs4W8XcXsca7cBrEGFeSUjeZmKoNBvEwyri`.
 When you hit Enter for a transfer command, you will be prompted to approve the
 transaction details on your Ledger device.
 On the device, use the right and